biogeospatial/Biodiverse_publication_list/SampleSession.md

 ## Opening Data ##

 Data can be loaded into a project if they have previously been saved as separate files on disk.
 Use the  _Open_ options under the respective menus, or click on the open folder icon from the selected object bar (tooltip "open from native format").
-The filename extensions for each object type are given at [DataStructures#File_naming_scheme](DataStructures#File-naming-scheme).
+The filename extensions for each object type are given at [DataStructures#file-naming-scheme](DataStructures#file-naming-scheme).

 Change the name in the textbox at the top if you want to list them by a different name.